kedro-org/kedro-viz/STYLE_GUIDE.md

 ### Class names

 This project uses the [BEM naming convention](http://getbem.com/), to avoid conflicts, reduce rule specificity, and make classes easier to read and understand.
-[Reducing rule specificity](https://css-tricks.com/strategies-keeping-css-specificity-low/) is particularly important for improving CSS maintainability, so we try to avoid nesting CSS selectors as much as possible.
+To impove CSS maintainability we [reduce rule specificity](https://css-tricks.com/strategies-keeping-css-specificity-low/) and avoid nesting CSS selectors as much as possible.

 We use the `pipeline-` prefix for most HTML/CSS classes, to reduce the risk of clashes in the global namespace when this project is imported into other applications.
 It's important never